Alvaro-LJ/CSM/README.md

 ## Main features and requirements
 * CSM was developed using R version > 4.3
-* CSM depends on many packages to work.
+* CSM dependencies are extense.
 However not all suggested packages are required to perform specific tasks.
+Functions will return an error if packages they depend on are not installed.
 * CSM includes >100 functions organized in 6+1 modules.
 * CSM provides several images and datasets to test function capabilities.
 * You can install CSM in R using